 Log on to the Alibaba Cloud DNS console.

-In the Add DNS Record panel, configure the parameters and click OK.
+In the Add Record panel, configure the parameters and click OK.
 The following table describes the parameters.

 Parameter